Our Education Program

 - How many people are involved in the program?

-Currently there are 25 people involved in the day-to-day operation of the program:
+Currently there are more than 30 people involved in the day-to-day operation of the program:

 - Colombia: 17